emeka/emeka.github.com/_posts/2013-05-29-building-the-londonstartup-website-using-clojure-noir-mongodb-part1.md

 In part one, I will focus on creating a staging and production environment on Heroku to run a skeleton of the new website.
 Part two will concentrate on the MongoDB connection.

+The code is a work in progress available on [github](http://github/emeka/londonstartup)

 Noir Toolset
 ============
 Install [Leiningen](https://github.com/technomancy/leiningen):